-Client service hours are Monday through Friday, 10:30 am to 6:30 pm, and optional, at the Director of Education's discretion Saturday.
+Client service hours are Monday through Friday, 10:30 am to 6:30 pm.
 The last customer may check-in at 6:30 pm, at the latest.

 VOTER REGISTRATION FORMS

 We encourage all our students to register to vote.
 Voter registration cards are available in the Student Bulletin Board.